Legoclones/password-cracking/README.md

 - Create all the specialized wordlists
 - Create details program
 - Search through https://github.com/topics/wordlist
-- Run `comm` with all the wordlist bases
-- Add base words to dictionary (https://null-byte.wonderhowto.com/how-to/use-leaked-password-databases-create-brute-force-wordlists-0184006/)
-- Make basic dictionary
 - Better test times
-- Remove symbols and characters from all wordlists
-- New rules
-- Add rules set

-# Password Cracking Setup README
+# Password Cracking Wordlists README
-This details my password cracking setup with John the Ripper.
-Based on the facts listed below, all passwords are between 6 and 10 characters and there are no symbols in these wordlists.
+This contains the wordlists I use in my password cracking setup with John the Ripper.

 ## Contents
 * [Wordlists](#wordlists)